 You are responsible for ensuring that you have successfully completed all course pre-requisites, and that you have not taken an anti-requisite course.

-Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
+Unless you have either the requisites for this course or written special permission from your Dean to enrol in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+You will receive no adjustment to your fees if you are dropped from a course for failing to have the prerequisites.

-NOTE: If you wish to enroll in this course without the stated pre-requisite(s), you must obtain written approval from the course instructor.
-The approval should then be forwarded to your academic counsellor.
+NOTE: If you wish to enroll in this course without the stated pre-requisite(s), you must get written approval from the course instructor.
+The approval should then be forwarded to your academic counselor.